chrisabrams/Node-Mocha-CoffeeScript-Starter/README.md

 A simple example to test CoffeeScript server-side with Node.js and Mocha.
 Uses Chai and Expect.js.

 ## Getting Started
-You will need Node.js to begin.
+You will need Node.js and CoffeeScript to begin.
 Then:

     npm install